umangshukla62/Wallet_App_UI/README.md

 This app is designed to store all your cards and view your balance in real time.

-User can get detailed past transactions.
+User can get details about past transactions.

-User can send money through different modes and and view of contacts to send money.
+User can send money through different modes .

 User can add a card by choosing his Bank.